 I read Maintaining Portable Lisp Programs by Christophe Rhodes and also asked on cl-pro, where I got a lot of good suggestions and decided to follow the advice of Pascal Costanza.
 This is how configuration works at the moment for LLA:

-1. The user may define a variable *lla-configuration* in the CL-USER package.
-The variable should contain a plist of configuration options, eg :libraries.
+.
 The variable does not need to be bound, and it can be NIL or incomplete: the user only needs to deal with configuration when he wants to override the defaults of the library.
-LLA makes an effort to come up with sensible platform-specific defaults.
+LLA makes an effort to come up with sensible platform-specific defaults. -

 ReplyDelete